michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 What could go wrong with retrying an aborted transaction:

-* If the transaction actually succeeded, but the network failed, then retryig causes it to be performed twice without application-level dedupe.
+* If the transaction actually succeeded, but the network failed, then retrying causes it to be performed twice without application-level dedupe.
 * If the error is due to overload, retrying will make the problem worse.
 To avoid this, limit retries or use exponential backoff.
 * It is only worth retrying after transient errors, not permanent errors (e.g. constraint violations).
 * If the transaction has side effects outside the db, must be careful the systems commit or abort together.